Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless

 First, it can be observed that for a small number of contacting domains, the standard saddle-point matrix solution is only slightly more computationally efficient than the accelerated fixed-point splitting methods.
 However, its computational cost increases rapidly with the number of contacting domains and quickly becomes prohibitive.
 Consequently, for more than $4$ domains in contact (i.e., $3$ half-spheres in contact with the block), this approach is outperformed by the accelerated splitting fixed-point methods.
 It is worth noting that computations using the standard LM/saddle-point formulation were not feasible beyond $17$ contacting domains, corresponding to approximately $220\,000$ nodes, due to the increasing problem complexity.
 In contrast, the proposed accelerated iterative methods are able to handle larger configurations with ease.

-For the accelerated penalty-splitted strategy, it has been observed that as the number of interacting domains increases, a larger number of iterations is required for convergence, from $55$ iterations for $N_S = 1$ to $1\,117$ for $N_S = 20$.
+For the Crossed-Secant accelerated penalty-splitted strategy, it has been observed that as the number of interacting domains increases, a larger number of iterations is required for convergence, from $55$ iterations for $N_S = 1$ to $1\,117$ for $N_S = 20$.
 In particular, more iterations are needed to identify the final active constraint set, i.e., the correct contact zone.
 This behavior is typical of the out-of-range parameter effects observed in the previous examples with two contact bodies.
 The size of the initial plateau (see Figure~\ref{fig:sphere_plan_penalty_accelCS_RSDnrmEu}) is therefore also related to the number of contact domains.